WordPress blogs are constantly being targeted by hackers, and the problem is getting worse all the time.

 5 – Go into the Settings screen for the Wordfence plugin and activate Two-Factor Authentication for both of the existing user accounts.

 Once enabled, Two-Factor Authentication will prevent hackers from logging into your WordPress Dashboard even if they somehow manage to get your password.

 6 – ALWAYS keep your WordPress core files, themes and plugins up to date.

 Most updates are distributed to plug known security holes, and every minute that you wait before installing them gives the hackers that much extra time to find and attempt to break into your blog.
 I install all updates immediately upon their release (or as quickly as I possibly can).

-5 – Don’t use any plugins that your blog doesn’t actually need.
-Every plugin you activate on your blog is another potential back door into your blog for hackers to break through.
 If a plugin is secure and truly adds value to your blog, by all means use it.
 But if it doesn’t, don’t.

 9 – Enable TLS encryption on your WordPress installation.
 Enabling TLS will help protect your blog’s login information from hackers.
 What’s more, Google and all the major web browsers have now made TLS encryption a necessity anyway if you want to keep your blog’s traffic levels from plummeting off the edge of a cliff.